 |Caution: The PGP Server will NOT prevent you from creating chains that contradict each other or make rules invalid.|

 Consider the following when creating policy chains and rules:

 Within a chain, some rules process email and then pass the email along to other actions or rules for further processing; for example, Scan for viruses.
 Other rules end email processing; for example, Deliver Message.
 When constructing a rule or chain of rules, make sure that actions that finish email processing come after the actions that allow continued processing.

 The sample policy chain below is an example of invalid processing order.
 The Scan for Viruses rule is before the Decrypt Message rules, so that virus scanning is done on encrypted email.
-This means that PGP Universal Server cannot detect infected messages.
+This means that PGP Server cannot detect infected messages.